torozsom/MnB-ReviewSite/README.md

    ```

 5. **Access the application**
     - Open your browser and navigate to: http://localhost:3000

 ---

 ## 🧭 Usage Guide

 ### For Visitors

 - Browse the homepage to see featured movies and books
 - Use the search functionality to find specific titles
 - View details, ratings, and comments for any item
 - Register for an account to unlock additional features

 ### For Registered Users

 - Rate movies and books on a 5-star scale
 - Leave comments and engage in discussions
 - Add new movies and books to the database
-- Edit or delete your own contributions
+- Edit or delete items

 ---